Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 endif
 ```

-The vcdanalyze tool is used to generate a `graph.xpe` file which can be input to XPE for viewing the AI Engine resource utilization and power.
+The vcdanalyze tool generates a `graph.xpe` file, which can be input to XPE for viewing the AI Engine resource utilization and power.
 The steps are as follows:

 1. Run `make vcd` (recipe expanded below) to create the `graph.xpe` file under `$(BUILD_TARGET_DIR)/aiesim_xpe/`: